-Trend prediction on time series is an old topic as well as a new subject.
-On the one hand, it is an old topic in the sense it could be traced back to nearly \textit{100} years ago~\cite{DeGooijer2006}.
-In such a long time period, classic approaches such as ARIMA~\cite{Box1976,Salas1980}, Kalman Filter~\cite{Harvey1990} and Holt-Winters~\cite{Kalekar2004} were proposed one after another.
-The implementations of these classic algorithms are found from recent packages such as Prophet~\cite{Facebook2017} and hawkular~\cite{RedHat2014}.
+Prediction on the time series is an old topic as well as a new subject.
+On the one hand, it is an old topic in the sense it could be traced back to nearly one century ago~\cite{DeGooijer2006}.
+In such a long period of time, classic approaches such as ARIMA~\cite{Box1976}, Kalman Filter~\cite{Harvey1990}, and Holt-Winters~\cite{Kalekar2004} were proposed one after another.
+The implementations of these classic algorithms are found from recent packages such as Prophet~\cite{Facebook2017} and Hawkular~\cite{RedHat2014}.
 Although efficient, the underlying patterns are usually under-fit due to the low model complexity.
-On the other hand, this is a new issue in the sense that the steady growth of the big volume of IT operation data, which are mixed with noise and anomalies, impose new challenges to this century-old issue.
+On the other hand, this is a new issue in the sense that the steady growth of the big volume of IT operation data, which are mixed with the noise and anomalies, impose new challenges to this century-old issue.

-Recently LSTMs~\cite{Hochreiter1997} are adopted for trend prediction for its superior capability in capturing long-term patterns on temporal data.
-To select the relevant features, a recent work combines attention mechanism with RNN as the nonlinear autoregressive exogenous model~\cite{Qin2017}.
-Unfortunately, RNN is also sensitive to anomalies and noise.
-In order to enhance its robustness, the constraint on excessive inputs or gradients is introduced during the learning~\cite{Connor1994,Lee2009}, however it still shows poor performance.
+Recently LSTMs~\cite{Hochreiter1997} are adopted for prediction due to their superior capability in capturing long-term patterns on temporal data.
+A recent work integrates attention mechanism into RNN as the nonlinear autoregressive exogenous model~\cite{Qin2017}.
+However, RNN turns out to be sensitive to the anomalies and noise.
+In order to enhance its robustness, the constraint on the excessive inputs or gradients is introduced during the training~\cite{Connor1994,Lee2009}.
+However, only limited improvement is observed.
 Moreover, in~\cite{Xue2015,Zameer2017}, multiple prediction models are trained from one time series, and the prediction is made by integrating multiple predictions into one.
-LSTM is also modified to performing online trend prediction robustly in~\cite{Guo2016}.
+LSTM is also modified to perform online prediction in~\cite{Guo2016}.
 The learned model is adapted to the emerging patterns of time series by balancing the weights between the come-in gradient and historical gradients.